7 questions to ask your elected officials about tap water

 6. How are you protecting our source water to keep pollution from getting into water in the first place?

-So far, both Congress and state legislatures have failed to require important source water protection measures like buffer zones around rivers and reservoirs, forcing water utilities to invest heavily in treatment, which is expensive and can lead to disinfection byproducts that are harmful to health themselves.
-Tell your officials that source water protection is a must for ensuring long-term water quality and making sure that we have enough water to drink.
+So far, both Congress and state legislatures have failed to require important source water protection measures, like buffer zones around rivers and reservoirs.
+This forces water utilities to invest heavily in treatment, which is expensive and can lead to disinfection byproducts that are themselves harmful to health.

 7. How are you making sure that good, clean water remains affordable for all residents?